alexivkin/docsygen/README.md

 ### Serving the site locally

-Use the `--bind` hugo argument to have it bind to any instead of localhost, so the container port can be properly exposed to the host.
-Share the `.git` repository, so docksy can show last modified dates.
+Use the `--bind` hugo argument to have it bind to all interfaces instead of only the localhost that it does by default.
+This way the container port can be properly exported to the host.
+Share the hugo config, the documentatio contents and the `.git` folders, so docksy can show last modified dates.

       docker run --rm -it -v $PWD/config.toml:/app/config.toml -v $PWD/contents:/app/contents -v $PWD/.git:/app/.git -p 1313:1313 alexivkin/docsygen serve --bind 0.0.0.0

 ### Building the site

+Share the folder for the results of the build

       docker run --rm -it -v $PWD/config.toml:/app/config.toml -v $PWD/contents:/app/contents -v $PWD/.git:/app/.git -v $PWD/public:/app/public alexivkin/docsygen